Learn more about our impactLearn more about our impact

 Through extensive investigation, WWF uncovered ample evidence that forests provide, prevent, and heal.
 Public health and forests are entwined—at the local, regional, and global scale.

-In the new report The Vitality of Forests, WWF examined five categories of interactions between forests and human health: noncommunicable diseases, environmental exposure (pollution), food and nutrition, physical hazards, and infectious diseases.
+In a report The Vitality of Forests, WWF examined five categories of interactions between forests and human health: noncommunicable diseases, environmental exposure (pollution), food and nutrition, physical hazards, and infectious diseases.
 With climate change exacerbating many of these categories, the report also highlights the important role forests play in the resilience of human health to climate change.

 1. Forests reduce risks associated with some major noncommunicable diseases.